Skip to main content

 • Move your router to the part of your home where internet demand is highest.

-• Your device will automatically connect to the point closest to you to give you the most reliable and fastest speed possible.
+• Your device will automatically connect to the access point closest to you to give you the most reliable and fastest speed possible.

 • Contact your Internet Service Provider for options.